Tamara Afifi: Theory of Resilience and Relational Load

 In 2017, Afifi explained her research on her communications Theory of Resilience and Relational Load in the book Engaging Theories in Family Communication: Multiple Perspectives.
 The Theory of Resilience and Relational Load is the theory to understand how families and relationships deal with stride and resilience.
-The basic idea of TRRL (Theory of Resilience and Relational Load) is that when couples or relationships have a more positive outlook on the stress they appraise the other with positivity which lets the relationship grow together to create a healthier relationship mentally.
-However, when a relationship or family handles the stress poorly it can cause a distance between parties by allowing the people involved to diminish the others.
-If this occurs for a long period of time it creates a relational reload.
+The basic idea of TRRL (Theory of Resilience and Relational Load) is that when couples or relationships have a more positive outlook on the stress, they appraise the other with positivity which lets the relationship grow together to create a healthier relationship mentally.
+However, when a relationship or family handles the stress poorly, it can cause a distance between parties by allowing the people involved to diminish the others.
+If this occurs for a long period of time, it creates a relational reload.

-In 2018, Afifi continued to study the Theory of Resilience and Relational Load with families who had a child that had Type 1 diabetes.
-They wanted to see if the stress in a relationship affects Type 1 Diabetes stress.
-They started by having the couples talk about a stressful situation and then had them do a two weeks intervention to increase the amount of time the couple had to put in their relationship.
-They found out that the children and the wife's stress level with Type 1 Diabetes correlated together and the husbands were not.
+In 2018, Afifi continued to study the Theory of Resilience and Relational Load with families who had a child that had type 1 diabetes.
+They wanted to see if the stress in a relationship affects type 1 diabetes stress.
+They started by having the couples talk about a stressful situation and then had them do a two-week intervention to increase the amount of time the couple had to put in their relationship.
+They found out that the children and the wife's stress level with type 1 diabetes correlated together and the husband's did not.
 They also found out that by putting the amount of time into the relationship caused less stress and they had less stress about the conversation.
 However, for the children, they found that it reduced stress in general, not specifically for type 1 diabetes.